5 money myths that could keep you in financial bondage

-If you don't want to find yourself in any financial bondage, you need to avoid these five myths about money.
+If you don't want to find yourself in any financial bondage, you need to not believe these five money myths.

-Some of these beliefs are passed down to us and till today you'll still see people around you promoting these myths when they are trying hard to advise you.
+Some of these beliefs are passed down to us and till today you'll still see people around you promoting these myths when they are trying hard to give you financial advice.

 Unfortunately, some of these myths have no basis in reality and it's high time we stopped believing them.